Conomurex luhuanus: Habitat and ecology

 C. luhuanus dwells in sandy substrate in tropical habitats, such as the Great Barrier Reef and southern Papua New Guinea.
 They often form colonies that move together over long periods of time.
 Two types of colonies have been described: colonies of juveniles that are made up of conch of the same size-class, and colonies of mixed age-classes that contain individual conch of a spectrum of ages, although within the colony separation based on age still persists.
 C. luhuanus are herbivores or feed on detritus.
 They use their proboscis to pick up sand which they may then swallow or eat algae from.
 Strombus also have sensory tentacles at the end of their eyestalks which may play a role in chemically sensing the presence of nearby food.
 The sensory tentacles may also be important in detecting predators, such as carnivorous snails.
 Unlike many snails that move by slowly creeping along their terrain, members of the Strombus family move with an awkward leaping motion as they thrust off the sea floor with their modified foot.
 This leaping motion is also used to quickly escape from predators.

 Reproduction

-C. luhuanus form mating aggregations of copulating individuals were males and females compete for reproduction opportunities.
+C. luhuanus form mating aggregations of copulating individuals where males and females compete for reproduction opportunities.

 Eyes of C. luhuanus.
 By Harry Rose.